jaqba98/angular-ui-generator/projects/angular-ui-generator/README.md

 ---

-## Setting Up Angular UI Generator
+## Setting Up Angular UI AugViewGenerator

 Once your Angular project is ready, install the generator: